Skip to content

 VMware, PXE boot

 To boot a virtual machine (VM) using PXE boot, the VM has to support an emulated Legacy Network Adapter.
 Follow the steps below to perform this.
-For more on WDs, see the following guide “Generation 2 VM deployment of Windows Server 2019, how to set up a Generation 2 VM via PXE boot, how to set up a Generation 1VM via PXE boot, and how to set up a VM via PXE boot on a Generation 2 VM, how to deploy images to computers or virtual machines using WDS, and Windows deployment cannot continue, the operating system is missing via MDT deployment“.
+Please see “Generation 2 VM deployment of Windows Server 2019, how to set up a Generation 2 VM via PXE boot, how to set up a Generation 1VM via PXE boot, and how to set up a VM via PXE boot on a Generation 2 VM.

 Hyper-V specifically provides hardware virtualization.
 That means each virtual machine runs on virtual hardware.
 Hyper-V lets you create virtual hard drives, virtual switches, and a number of other virtual devices all of which can be added to virtual machines.